“You never understand life until it grows inside of you.”

 Aside for the unexpected break-up, my pregnancy was pretty much uneventful.
 My morning sickness was very minimal, I had no weird cravings (aside from water and orange juice) and I didn’t gain a lot of weight.
 My hair grew, my skin glowed and my cleavage looked amazing if I do say so myself.
 I’d heard so many unpleasant stories about pregnancy so as a first-time mum I expected the worst or at least have crazy hormones that caused me to do crazy things.
 Or something along those lines.
 But nope, I got none of that and I am truly grateful for it!
 Would have been nice to blame something weird on the hormones, though.

 As amazing as the majority of my pregnancy was, there were some not so amazing moments.
 I documented them on an app called Sprout because I wanted to remember as much about my actual pregnancy as possible and not the chaos that surrounded it.
 It can all become a blur when you have so many changes happening to you at once.
-Plus the app didn’t always mention the things I was experiencing so as a first-time mum I panicked thinking something must be wrong.

 Between week 12 and week 18 my boobs didn’t just get bigger, they also got darker, itchier and looked slightly bruised.
 Lovely!
 I was a lot more tired than usual and I had a lot more headaches than normal so paracetamol was my bestfriend for a while.
 Unfortunately my dreams of eating for two hadn’t came to fruition yet.
 In fact I lost my appetite and spent most of the time force feeding myself by eating little and often.